robertklep/ancs2mqtt/README.md

 * `ancs2mqtt/bridge/info`: published once it has connected successfully to WiFi and MQTT.
 * `ancs2mqtt/IOS_DEVICE_NAME/APP_IDENTIFIER`: published when a new notification is received (`IOS_DEVICE_NAME` is the configured _"iOS device identifier"_, `APP_IDENTIFIER` is the iOS app identifier for the app that is responsible for the notification).

+## Oh no I forgot my AP password!

+If you temporarily connect the GPIO2/D2 pin to GND and then reset, the ESP32 will start up in AP mode using the default AP password (`ancs2mqtt`).